wjutterback/Blog-With-Buddies/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](http://choosealicense.com/licenses/mit/)
-# MVC Tech Blog
+# Blog With Buddies

 ## Description

-> It's a blog for people who are interested in tech to interact and blog.
+> It's a blog for people who are interested in keeping in touch with friends and family.

 ## Link to Deployed Application